 Okinawa to Log Record 980 Daily COVID-19 Cases: Gov.

-The prefecture hopes to curb people's movements by taking pre-emergency measures including a request to shorten opening hours at eating and drinking establishments.
+The Okinawa government hopes to curb people's movements by taking pre-emergency measures including a request to shorten opening hours at eating and drinking establishments.

 "We can't expect improvement in (pandemic-related) figures," Tamaki told reporters following the headquarters meeting.
 "If we see infections spread further, we'd have no choice but to take even stricter measures."